Ant-Tech-Project/Ibraim/day2/readme.md

 `git pull <remote>`
 ***
 ## Explain the concept of branches and their importance.
+Git branches are effectively a pointer to a snapshot of your changes.
+When you want to add a new feature or fix a bug—no matter how big or how small—you spawn a new branch to encapsulate your changes.<br>
+A branch represents an independent line of development.
+Branches serve as an abstraction for the edit/stage/commit process.
+You can think of them as a way to request a brand new working directory, staging area, and project history.
+New commits are recorded in the history for the current branch, which results in a fork in the history of the project.

 ## Demonstrate creating, switching, and deleting branches.

+`git branch`
+List all of the branches in your repository.
+This is synonymous with git branch --list.

+`git branch <branch>`
+Create a new branch called ＜branch＞.
+This does not check out the new branch.

+`git branch -d <branch>`
+Delete the specified branch.
+This is a “safe” operation in that Git prevents you from deleting the branch if it has unmerged changes.

+`git branch -D <branch>`
+Force delete the specified branch, even if it has unmerged changes.
+This is the command to use if you want to permanently throw away all of the commits associated with a particular line of development.

+`git branch -m <branch>`
+Rename the current branch to ＜branch＞.

+`git branch -a`
+List all remote branches.

+`git checkout -b ＜new-branch＞`
+The above example simultaneously creates and checks out ＜new-branch＞.

+`git checkout ＜branchname＞`
+Switching branches is a straightforward operation.
+Executing the following will point HEAD to the tip of ＜branchname＞.
 ## Discuss the merging process in Git.